veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-bubble-chart.md

     	color: maroon;
     }
     ```
-    Here in this examplee, the text we type will be in maroon color
+    Here in this example, the text we type will be in maroon color
 -   **class:** It specifies one or more class names for an element.
 The class attribute is mostly used to point to a class in a style sheet.
 ## Support
 - **Devices:** Android, iOS